-Eligible books for the 2013 prize will have been published in English in the United States within 2012.
+Eligible books for the 2014 prize will have been published in English in the United States during 2013.
 Nominations will be accepted beginning Sept.
-4, 2012, from publishers, agents, authors, and readers.
-The deadline for nomination is December 31, 2012.
-Longlist finalists will be notified in February 2013, at which time authors will be asked to select their summer visit time to Chautauqua should they be awarded the prize.
-Shortlist finalists and the winner will be notified in April 2013.
-Chautauqua Institution will celebrate the winner in the summer of 2013, at a time selected by the winner and Chautauqua Institution.
+9, 2013, from publishers, agents, authors, and readers.
+The deadline for nomination is December 31, 2013.
+Longlist finalists will be notified in February 2014, at which time authors will be asked to select their summer visit time to Chautauqua should they be awarded the prize.
+Shortlist finalists and the winner will be notified in April and May 2014.
+Chautauqua Institution will celebrate the winner in the summer of 2014, at a time selected by the winner and Chautauqua Institution.

 Chautauqua’s commitment to the literary arts is immersed in its rich history.
 In addition to the 135-year-old Chautauqua Literary and Scientific Circle, Chautauqua’s literary arts programming includes summer-long interaction of published and aspiring writers at the Chautauqua Writers’ Center, the intensive workshops of the nationally recognized Chautauqua Writers’ Festival, and lectures by prominent authors on the craft and art of writing.

 The Chautauqua Prize is awarded through a two-tiered judging process that includes Chautauquans who are writers, publishers, critics, editors, librarians, booksellers, and literature and creative writing educators.
 Each nominated book is evaluated by three reviewers, with the final selection made by a three-member, independent, anonymous jury.